 Hey, I'm Ashley!

-If you’re a traveler looking to make the most of your time in Slovenia, Lake Bled is an absolute must-see!
+If you’re looking to make the most of your time in Slovenia, Lake Bled is an absolute must-see!
 But with just two days there, where should you go?
 Here are some amazing spots that will help you experience all this breathtaking area has to offer.

 After walking the trails around Lake Bled and exploring many of its viewpoints, I can honestly say that none compared to Ojstrcia.
 The view was unparalleled!
 Plus, Ojstrica was a relatively short and easy hike.
 It takes about 20-30 minutes to get to the viewpoint from the trailhead.